Pull to refresh

 Tracks national pledges; projects 2.3–2.7°C under current commitments

 The scenario long used as climate change's 'business as usual' no longer counts.
-In April 2026, the team building the next generation of global climate models removed SSP5-8.5 — the high-emissions track behind most '4-5°C by 2100' headlines — from the CMIP7 framework that will feed the IPCC's seventh assessment report.
+In April 2026, the team building the next generation of global climate models removed SSP5-8.5 (the high-emissions track behind most '4-5°C by 2100' headlines) from CMIP7, which will feed the IPCC's seventh assessment report.

 US becomes first nation to quit foundational climate treaty